bjherger/public-talks/proposals/2018/ideas/pybay_2018_brainstorming.md

 As a rare software engineer & scrum master, I've learned how to guide engineers through the agile process.
 Additionally, through my experience leading Machine Learning projects at a large company, I've picked up practical tips and insights that keep teammates challenged & productive.

-During this talk, we'll work through the roles, meetings, and artifacts that comprise Agile development, and how to make agile work for you.
+During this talk, you'll learn the roles, meetings, and artifacts that comprise Agile development, and how to modify agile for your environment.
 Further, we'll learn how to communicate what you've learned to your fellow engineers, and keep everyone rollin'.

 ### What attendees will learn